 - You can also resize or crop your digital files ahead of time in Photoshop to match your paper size.

 - - OR - Request borderless or an even border all the way around even though you know the aspect ratios do not match up and expect and accept any cropping that will occur.

-Our color machines print at 400 dpi.
-So when preparing your files this is the optimal resolution your files can be at the size printed.
+Our color machines print up to 400 dpi.
+When preparing your files, 300-400 dpi is the optimal resolution your files can be at the size printed.
 Our state of the art equipment can interpolate or "up-res" your files so we can generally make quality prints from files as low as 150 dpi.
 More resolution is not necessarily better.
 If your image resolution is higher than the res that we print at then your file will be compressed when printing.
-Files for Giclée printing should be at 240 dpi for optimal results although 240 dpi, 144dpi and anything within this range is also acceptable.
+Files for Giclée printing should be at 300 dpi for optimal results although 240 dpi, 150dpi and anything within this range is also acceptable.

 Yes, we have a lab technician who looks at each image and makes color, density and contrast corrections.

 If you want to make your own corrections use our color profile and specify "no color corrections" when placing your order.
-The color profile we use is sRGB IEC61966-2.1 It is a common profile that can be selected in most versions of Photoshop.
-(For Giclée prints use the AdobeRGB 98 color profile.)
-This way you will be viewing the images in the same color space we are using.
+The color profile we use for digital prints is sRGB IEC61966-2.1.
+It is a common profile that can be selected in most versions of Photoshop or download it here.
+For all other prints use the AdobeRGB 1998 color profile.
+This way you will be viewing the images in the same color space we are using (keeping in mind that computer screens are calibrated di erently).
 When you place your order let us know that you do not want any corrections made to your images.

 You can download our ICC profile to use in Photoshop or in most cases you can simply choose if from a list of available profiles in Photoshop as it is a common color profile.
 The profile that we use is sRGB IEC61966-2.
 For Giclée prints use the AdobeRGB 98 color profile.